yh1198015532/inet/tutorials/fingerprint/doc/changing_timer.rst

 .. code-block:: fp

-  $ inet_fingerprinttest -a --fingerprint-events='"not name=~removeNonInterferingTransmissions"'
+  $ inet_fingerprinttest -m ChangingTimer -a --fingerprint-events='"not name=~removeNonInterferingTransmissions"'
   . -f omnetpp.ini -c Ethernet -r 0  ... : PASS
-  . -f omnetpp.ini -c Ospf -r 0  ... : PASS
   . -f omnetpp.ini -c Wifi -r 0  ... : PASS
-  . -f omnetpp.ini -c WifiUdp10 -r 0  ... : PASS
-  . -f omnetpp.ini -c EthernetUdp10 -r 0  ... : PASS

-.. **TODO** The model is verified.
-Now default fingerprints without filtering can be accepted

 The model is verified.
 The fingerprints can be calculated without filtering, and the .csv file can be updated with the new values. **TODO** details/link to step